U.S. House set for final approval of $1.9 trillion COVID-19 bill in early win for Biden

 Biden may not sign the bill until later in the week, while it goes through final checks, according to people familiar with the White House’s plans.

-The House is due to meet at 9 a.m.
-(1400 GMT) for two hours of debate before voting on the bill.
-The chamber last month passed an earlier version of the bill, but needs to meet again to approve changes made in the Senate over the weekend.
+The House convened for a two-hour morning debate on Wednesday ahead of a final vote on the bill.
+The chamber last month passed an earlier version of the legislation, but needs to meet again to approve changes made in the Senate over the weekend.

 Congressional leaders do not expect a replay of the prolonged fights around earlier votes, which stretched past midnight in the House Rules Committee and went all night in the Senate in a session that ended on Saturday afternoon.